Jake McCarthy Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have the first-ranked team ERA across all MLB pitching staffs (3.68).
+- The Braves' 3.78 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to allow the third-fewest home runs in baseball (96 total, one per game).
+- Braves pitchers combine to surrender 99 home runs (1.1 per game), the third-fewest in baseball.

-- His most recent time out was on Sunday, July 9 against the Tampa Bay Rays, when the right-hander went 3 1/3 innings, surrendering seven earned runs while giving up six hits.
+- In his most recent time out on Friday against the Chicago White Sox, the right-hander tossed seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.